dkrueger06/CS-Projects/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the JumpBoxProvisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- 24.1.39.119

-Machines within the network can only be accessed by ____.
+Machines within the network can only be accessed by SSH.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- JumpBoxProvisioner, @24.1.39.119, has access to ElkBot1

 A summary of the access policies in place can be found in the table below.